 Conservation and Research

-For 191 years, NHSN members have carried out conservation and research across the North East – this is how they do it.
+For 191 years, NHSN members have carried out conservation and research across the North East.
+Take a closer look at how they do it.

 Working in collaboration

-In carrying out these activities volunteers work in partnership with the other conservation organisations in the region.
+In carrying conservation and research, volunteers work in partnership with the other conservation organisations across the region.